Please read on to find our FAQs for Coordinators…

 Engaging the Public

-Q: As a result of COVID-19 restrictions, finding activities in multiple in-person ‘live’ settings can be difficult.
+Q: Finding activities in multiple in-person ‘live’ settings can be difficult.
 Can participants submit alternatives to this?

 Of course.
 Digital and remote activities can be counted for this strand, for example creating a video, making a digital poster or giving a talk over zoom.
 For an activity to count, participants must clearly demonstrate how the activity has engaged the public.
 Note: this goes beyond a short five-minute conversation with friends or sharing a single STEMM-related post on social media.
 It must make strong movement to encourage the public to engage with an online resource or otherwise have directly educated one or more members of the public.
 Activities undertaken in a school setting can also count, such as open evenings where young people can demonstrate a science experiment for example.